benjamindkilleen/benjamindkilleen.github.io/_posts/2021-03-10-how-to-take-the-train.md

 Even the great engine failure of December 2016 stands out fondly in my memory.
 Dad, not wanting me to miss *A Christmas Carol*, decided to intercept my Franken-train in Springfield or maybe Lincoln, depending on its progress.
 These were optimistic estimates.
-Dad passed through Springfield without stopping, and in Lincoln he called to confirm the lomotive was still crawling through northern Illinois.
+Dad passed through Springfield without stopping, and in Lincoln he called to confirm the locomotive was still crawling through northern Illinois.
 Hours later, he finally reached me in Bloomington-Normal, a college town situated halfway between St. Louis and Chicago.
 I disembarked in downtown Normal, and the train slouched on without me.
 Christmas lights lit up the wintry night.
 I found Dad's SUV in the parking lot and loaded my